Searching for a DIY Detox Face Mask for Acne?

 Excessive Oil Production – Halted

 A detox face mask is your chance to wave a magic wand, erasing a plethora of skin issues.
 Powerful absorption and exfoliation properties will reach deep within your pores and draw out unwanted gunk.
-Your skin will look fresh and radiant with a noticeable luminous glow and softer touch after using a detox face mask.
+After using a detox face mask, your skin will look fresh and radiant with a noticeable luminous glow and softer touch.

 Related To: Choose Konjac Sponge for Your Skin Type